cisco/ChezScheme/IMPLEMENTATION.md

 are part of Chez Scheme.

-In the special case of using "boot/*machine-type*-*tag*" to target WebAssembly via emscripten, a boot file added via `ARGS` will be included as a preload automatically and should not be listed again later with `--emboot`.
+In the special case of using "boot/*machine-type*-*tag*" to target WebAssembly via Emscripten, a boot file added via `ARGS` will be included as a preload automatically and should not be listed again later with `--emboot`.